JvanKatwijk/qt-dab/README.md

   * Qt-DAB supports most common SDR devices directly.
 The device interface is quite simple and in a different document it is explained in detail how to use the interface  to implement control for other devices;
   * Qt-DAB supports so-called *favorites* (i.e. channel, service pairs) for easy switching between services in different ensembles (see below),
-  * Qt-DAB recognizes and interprets *TII* (Transmitter Identification Information) data of - if the received signal is from multiple transmitters - *all* detectable transmitters, can be made visible simultaeously, and displays the transmitters on a map.
+  * Qt-DAB recognizes and interprets **TII** (Transmitter Identification Information) data of - if the received signal is from multiple transmitters - *all* detectable transmitters, can be made visible simultaeously, and displays the transmitters on a map.
 A separate tool is available to download the required database.
   * Qt-DAB starts EPG/SPI services automatically as background task and provides means to show resulting time tables;
   * Qt-DAB supports **journaline**, often transmitted as subservice, and auto starts a small journaline window;
   * Qt-DAB allows running an arbitrary amount of audio services from tne current ensemble as *background service*, with the output sent to a file,
   * Qt-DAB offers options to select other bands, i.e. the L-Band, or channel descriptions from a user provided file and it supports obsolete modes (Mode II and Mode IV),
-  * Qt-DAB offsers the possibility of generating an ETI file from the currently selected channel,
+  * Qt-DAB offers the possibility of generating an **ETI file** from the currently selected channel,
+  * Qt-DAB offers different views on the input data, see below,
   * Qt-DAB offers the possibility of scanning through all - or a selected subset - channels of the band,
   * and much more ...